wp-plugins/radio-station/readme.txt

 == Upgrade Notice ==

+= 2.2.6 =
+* Reorganize master-list shortcode into templates,
+* Add constant for plugin directory,
+* WP_Query instead of get_posts,
+* new posts_per_page and tax_query,
+* fixes for undefined indexes,
+* fixes for raw mysql queries,
+* typecasting to support strict comparisons.

+= 2.2.5 =
+* WordPress coding standards and best practices (thanks to Mike Garrett @mikengarrett)

 = 2.2.4 =
 Adds title position and avatar width options to widgets; missing DJ author links as new option to widgets; cleanup, improve and fix enqueued Widget CSS (on air/upcoming); show Encore Presentation in show widget displays; fix to Show shift Encore Presentation checkbox saving